 (Read my article string of hearts leaves curling?)

-For severely sun damaged string of hearts plants with lots of burnt leaves I recommend attempting to propagate any of the healthier looking stems to revive it.
+For severely sun-damaged string of hearts plants with lots of burnt leaves, I recommend attempting to propagate any of the healthier-looking stems to revive them.

 - Symptoms.
 Leaves that have turned brown curled or shriveled.